Auschwitz Facts You Should Definitely Know

 Auschwitz during liberation - corpses of prisoners

-The residents of the towns and villages through which the evacuation route ran, they offered great assistance to the prisoners being evacuated and in some cases, people lost their lives for this.
+The residents of the towns and villages through which the evacuation route ran, offered great assistance to the prisoners being evacuated and in some cases, people lost their lives for this.

 Crematorium V remained open for use up to the last point and it was demolished as well on January 26, 1945.